CICIFLY/Data-Analytics-Projects/How to Choose Proper Plots/readme.md

-# This folder would contains different types of plots practice.
+# This folder contains different types of plots practice.
 # Two visualization libraries :
   matplotlib  and seaborn
 # How to decide which plot to use ?